William B. Ogden: Early life and career in New York

+Career in Chicago

+One of Ogden's brothers-in-law purchased a tract of land in Chicago for $100,000 in 1834.
+Ogden went to survey this area in 1835, and wrote back that his relative had "been guilty of the grossest folly" as the land held no value due to being boggy and swampy.
+However, he sold 1/3 of the land for more than the entire tract been purchased for after the muddy environment dried up in summer.
+Ogden chose to stay in Chicago rather than return to New York.

 While Ogden's initial concern in Chicago was based in his land interests there, he believed that he could not afford to stay out of the politics of the city, as he believed growing western towns such as Chicago were dependent on government assistance.

+In Chicago, Ogden created a land and trust agency bearing his name, which he operated from 1836 to 1843.
+In 1843, he brought in William E. Jones as a partner to the growing agency which became Ogden, Jones Co.
+The agency would later become Ogden, Fleetwood & Co.

+Political career in Chicago

 Shortly after moving to Chicago in 1836, Ogden joined the committee responsible for drafting the city charter to be submitted to the state legislature.

 In 1837, he was elected the first mayor of Chicago, serving a single one-year term.
 From 1840 through 1841, he served on the Chicago Common Council as an alderman from the 6th Ward.
 From 1847 through 1848, he served as an alderman from the 9th Ward.

-Ogden was booster of Chicago both during and after his tenures in elected office.
+Ogden was a booster of Chicago both during and after his tenures in elected office.
 At the time he came to Chicago, its buildings were largely wood cabins, it lacked sidewalks and decent bridges, it had no paved roads, and it lacked water supply infrastructure.
 As a politician he advocated for the city to raise tax revenue for new roads, plank sidewalks, and bridges (which he presented designs of his own for).
 He also used his own wealth to fund improvements to the city's infrastructure.

+Ogden later stayed removed from politics.
+However, he reluctantly accepted a seat in the Illinois Senate after the Republican Party selected him as a candidate.
+He served in the state state 1860–61.